TheMcSebi/StringlistGenerator/readme.txt

-On Windows:
+Code sample to generate combinations of strings

-compile using 'javac.exe *.java'
+compile with 'javac.exe *.java' start with 'java -cp .
+StringlistGenerator_Launcher'